chobolife/study_english/bread_barbershop/Season_1/09_A_Home_for_Wilk.md

 - Great and how soon?
 - Yeah, just another four or five hours left to go.
 - Four hours?
 But we've already been driving for four hours already.
 Is this place in a whole different town?
-- It's still in bakery town.
+- It's still in Bakery town.
 It's the outer suburbs.
 Living out in the country might be good for you.
 - Huh?
 Bring me back to the city.
 I'm not ready to be put out to pasture.
 * * *
 - So which definition of good is this one?